3D Reconstruction in Noisy Agricultural Environments: A Bayesian Optimization Perspective for View Planning: Optimization Method

 where $\Delta_t(\mathbf{z}):= \mu_t(\mathbf{z})-\hat{\tilde{r}}_t^{\text{max}}$ and $\Phi(\cdot), \phi(\cdot)$ represent the Gaussian cumulative density function and Gaussian pdf respectively.
-The EI AF is one of the most prevalent acquisition criteria in BO due to its well-documented merits in balancing well exploration and exploitation of the search space.
-This is particularly appealing in the VP problem under noisy environments introduced in the present work, since the $\tilde{r}$ function is unknown with no prior information about the noise, and the goal is to find the function optimum relying solely on some available function values.
-Fig. \ref{fig:BO_nutshell} illustrates the steps at each iteration of the BO process, where the EI acquisition criterion is employed.
+The EI AF is one of the most prevalent acquisition criteria in BO due to its well-documented merits in balancing well exploration and exploitation of the search space \cite{jones1998efficient}.
+This is particularly appealing in the VP problem under noisy environments introduced in the present work, since the $\tilde{r}(\cdot)$ function is unknown with no prior information about the noise, and the goal is to find the function optimum relying solely on some available function values.